Shaping an evanescent focus of light for high spatial resolution optogenetic activations in live cells: Setup

 \section{Setup}

-Our setup is based on a microscope inverted stand (Olympus IX73) equipped with a sCMOS camera (ORCA-Flash4.0, Hamamatsu).
+Our setup is based on an inverted microscope stand (Olympus IX73) equipped with a sCMOS camera (ORCA-Flash4.0, Hamamatsu).
 A custom light path has been added that allows to switch between standard TIRF, epifluorescence (EPI) and evanescent or propagative focus configurations.

 Two fiber-coupled laser sources are used: the first one at $\lambda_{\rm{observation}} = 561$~nm (Oxxius LCX-561), and the second at $\lambda_{\rm{excitation}} = 488$~nm (Integrated Optics 0488L-21A).
 The fiber tip of the 561~nm laser is conjugated with the objective BFP, Olympus APO N 60x/1.49 oil, in order to perform standard TIRF imaging.